Starship Mine: Casting

 Tim Russ, as the rogue technician Devor, made his first appearance in the Star Trek franchise in "Starship Mine".
 He had previously been an alternate choice for the part of Geordi La Forge at the start of the series, but LeVar Burton was chosen instead by Gene Roddenberry.
 Russ subsequently auditioned on multiple occasions for parts in episodes, and was again considered for a main role in Star Trek: Deep Space Nine.
-Following his appearance in "Starship Mine", he appeared as a Klingon in the Deep Space Nine episode "Invasive Procedures" and as an unnamed Ensign in the film Star Trek Generations before landing the role of Tuvok in the main cast of Star Trek: Voyager.
+Following his appearance in "Starship Mine", he appeared as a Klingon in the Deep Space Nine episode "Invasive Procedures" and as an unnamed Ensign in the film Star Trek Generations, before landing the role of Tuvok on Star Trek: Voyager.

+Patricia Tallman, playing Kiros in the episode, went on to portray key role Lyta Alexander in the competing science fiction series Babylon 5.

 David Spielberg is cast as party-host Hutchinson.

 Reception

-In 2011, TV/A.V.
-Club gave the episode a B rating, noting its action plot and focus on Picard, as he must reclaim his starship.
+The episode has received positive reviews, with some commentators identifying it as one of the best episodes of the series overall, especially for new viewers.
+It has been repeatedly praised for its focus on Picard in dealing with a threat to his starship on his own, without the aid of his crew.
+Several writers recommended it as a good episode to watch before the Star Trek: Picard series featuring the character.

-In 2012, Tor.com praised David Spielberg's performance as Hutchinson, especially the scene between Data (played by Brent Spiner) and Hutchinson.
-They also praised actress-stuntwoman Patricia Tallman for her presentation of Kiros.
-Overall they rated the episode 6 out 10, noting not just the Picard action sequences but also the many smaller lines of dialogue and details of the episode.
+Tor.com praised David Spielberg's performance as Hutchinson, especially comedic scenes between Data (played by Brent Spiner) and Hutchinson.
+They also praised actress-stuntwoman Patricia Tallman for her performance as Kiros, a hostile technician.
+Overall they rated the episode six out of ten, noting not just the Picard action sequences, but also the many smaller lines of dialogue and details of the episode.

-In 2012, Wired magazine said this was one of the best episodes of Star Trek: The Next Generation.

-In 2017, Radio Times ranked "Starship Mine" the 3rd best episode of Star Trek for rookie trek watchers.
-The episode has been compared to the 1988 American action film "Die Hard".
+The plot of episode has been favorably likened to the 1988 action film Die Hard, with Games Radar calling it "Die Hard in a Jefferies Tube".

-In 2017, Popular Mechanics said that "Starship Mine" was one of the top ten most fun episodes of Star Trek: The Next Generation, noting that Captain Picard must save his ship as he races against the clock.
-In 2018, Popular Mechanics, highlighted "Starship Mine" as one of the 12 best Captain Picard episodes, and as recommended viewing for audiences to prepare for a new television series based on that character, Star Trek: Picard.

-In 2018, Entertainment Weekly, ranked "Starship Mine" as one of the top ten moments of Jean-Luc Picard.
-In 2018, Tom's Guide rated "Starship Mine" one of the 15 best episodes featuring Picard.

-In 2019, Den of Geek recommended rewatching this episode as background for Star Trek: Picard.

-In 2020, Primetimer ranked this one of the top ten episodes for the character Jean-Luc Picard, the captain of the Enterprise 1701-D.

-In 2020, Games Radar noted "Starship Mine" as key episode to watch before Star Trek: Picard, pointing out that Picard must thwart terrorists trying to make off with the Enterprise 1701-D's trilithium resin and calling it "Die Hard in Jefferies Tube" (referencing a 1980s action movie).

-In 2020, Looper listed this one of the best episodes for Jean-Luc Picard.